 Shopify vs BigCommerce vs WooCommerce Cost: What’s Hot and What’s Not

 If there is no clarity in pricing, there might be a lot of pitfalls in extra expenses.
-WordPress and WooCommerce are totally free of charge.
-But to make them running live, you have to spend a lot of time and money too.
+WordPress and WooCommerce are free of charge.
+But to make them run live, you have to spend a lot of time and money too.
 Neither of these factors can be underestimated.

 We counted only the basic things and ended up with $369 per year.
 That is the price of setting and maintenance of a WooCommerce store.
 Your expenses may be smaller if you already have a website.
 Or if your business model doesn't need some of the extensions.

 To illustrate this point, here is a perfect example.
 The paid eCommerce platforms like Shopify or BigCommerce will provide you all the mentioned features from the very beginning.
 The basic Shopify will cost you $348 a year and BigCommerce Standard - $360.
 So, you save time and focus on your business development.